 I watch these stocks and get comfortable with the recent trading range.

-For Facebook, which at the time I'm writing this, is trading around $175, I know that its trading range is around $170 to around $182 dollars.
+For Facebook, which at the time I'm writing this, is trading around $175, I know that its recent trading range is around $170 to around $182 dollars.

 I simply wait for Facebook to fall to the low end of that trading range, to around